-19 Magnesium Tips You Didn't Know You Needed
+19 Magnesium Benefits You Didn't Know You Needed

-It might be hard to believe, but magnesium is responsible for over 300 biochemical reactions in the body, including brain and muscle function.
+It might be hard to believe, but magnesium is responsible for over 300 biochemical reactions in the body, including brain and muscle function, according to Medline Plus.
 Ignore your body's need for it and you'll feel crummy; headaches, muscle aches, and overall fatigue are common indicators that you're not getting enough magnesium in your life.

 Few of us drink hard water anymore, thanks to the water purification process.
 This process gives us clean water, but it takes out the natural minerals—namely magnesium and calcium—found in hard water.
 According to a report by the World Health Organization, native communities who consume hard water showed fewer problems with cardiovascular disease when compared to natives who moved into more urban settings.